-There are three types of product placement.
+There are four types of product placement.

-One is the deal like Reese’s pieces.
+One is the deal like Reese’s Pieces.

 A second type involves the company providing the movie producers big ticket items such as cars, appliances, technology equipment for free.
 Almost half of all product placement is based on this type of deal.